ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 Since we no longer support Python2 this becomes irritating.
 All input strings can now be given in either byte or unicode format, with the conversion done automatically.
 Output strings, however will continue to be returned as bytes as we don't know how the application is going to process them.
-Encoding from unicode to bytes will be done based on the default `ascii` codepage, but that will be a global definition which could change in an EBCDIC environment.
+Encoding from unicode to bytes will be done based on a default `ascii` codepage, but that will be a global definition which could change if we need to work in an EBCDIC environment.

 A future version of the library might conceivably also have a global setting that hooks into the `unpack` method, and does automatic conversion to Python3 unicode strings.
 It's likely too complex to have some fields being done one way,